Discover the finest in cooking ingredients

 A lemon tree is a subtropical plant, and in its natural habitat, its fruit is green and only slightly acidic.
 For lemons to develop their tart flavor and yellow color, the temperature must dip below 50 degrees F/10 degrees C but remain above freezing.
 (If temperatures drop below freezing mature lemons on a tree will […]

-Before the well-known English company, Fry & Sons worked out how to manufacture chocolate into a confectionary bar in 1847, chocolate had only been used as a drink for millenia.
+Before the well-known English company, Fry & Sons worked out how to manufacture chocolate into a confectionery bar in 1847, chocolate had only been used as a drink for millennia.
 Chocolate was initially brought back to Europe by the Spanish Conquistador Don Hernán Cortés, who toasted the Aztec King Moctezuma with a gold goblet of his […]

 Rice, the main source of sustenance for half of the world’s population, comes in an endless variety of shapes, sizes, and colors.
 Rice grains can be long, like those of basmati rice from India and jasmine rice from Thailand; tiny, like mochi-gome from Japan, which is similar in shape to Italian arborio rice; or somewhere […]